pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 - One to update the vulnerability database before scanning.

-For the Grype CLI to function in an offline or air-gapped environment, the vulnerability database must be hosted within the environment.
+For the Grype CLI to function in an offline or air-gapped environment, the vulnerability database must be hosted in the environment.
 You must configure the Grype CLI with the internal URL.

 The Grype CLI accepts environment variables to satisfy these needs.